chenyfz/MMOB-Project/README.md

 Since you don't have to upload the `unity-webgl` folder and the compilation is done in linux environment, The output files may not be identical to the local windows compiled version.

+If the version on GitHub Page goes wrong, looks for Yangfan D:, it is probably something wrong with GitHub Action.

+If it is not up-to-date in your phone, try to use private mode of your browser (so that there is no cache)

 ### Todo list
 - [x] Initialize unity project